What is OPKG?

 The Onion Package Repo

 opkg is configured to grab packages from Onion’s package repositories.
-As a result, you can now successfully install kernel modules, however, we host a smaller selection of packages than the official LEDE repositories.
+As a result, you can now successfully install kernel modules, however, we host a smaller selection of packages than the official OpenWRT repositories.

 opkg is Configured